Ramat David Airbase: Ramat David IAF Base

+A brief historical summary of the aircraft squadrons currently and recently stationed at Ramat David:

 101 Squadron "First Fighter" – active

 The 101 Squadron is Israel's "First Fighter" squadron, formed on 20 May 1948, six days after Israel declared its independence.
 Initially flying the Avia S-199, it has since operated the Supermarine Spitfire, North American Mustang, Dassault Mystere IV, Dassault Mirage IIICJ, IAI Nesher, IAI Kfir and F-16C Barak.
+It has taken part in combat operations in all of Israel's wars and conflicts.
 In 2021 it relocated from Hatzor Airbase to Ramat David.

 105 Squadron "Scorpion" – active

 The 105 Squadron "Scorpion" was founded in December 1950 as a Spitfire squadron.
-It has since operated the P-51 Mustang, Dassault Super Mystere, IAI Sa'ar, F-4 Phantom II and F-16D Barak on other airbases.
+It has since operated the North American P-51 Mustang, Dassault Super Mystère, IAI Sa'ar (upgraded Super Mystère), McDonnell Douglas F-4 Phantom II Kurnas and F-16C/D Barak on other airbases.
 The name "Scorpion" is intended to refer to a ground attack aircraft.
 In 2021 the squadron was relocated to Ramat David where it is based until the present day.

 109 Squadron "The Valley" – active

 The 109 Squadron "The Valley" was established in 1951 under a different name at Tel Nof Airbase and moved to Ramat David in 1956, where it still exists today.
 It got its name “The Valley” after the Jezreel Valley where the base is located.
-At Ramat David it flew the Dassault Mystère IV A, A-4H/N Skyhawk Ayit, IAI Kfir C.7 and finally from 1991 to the present day the two-seater F-16D Barak.
+At Ramat David it flew the Dassault Mystère IV A, Douglas A-4H/N Skyhawk Ayit, IAI Kfir C.7 and finally from 1991 to the present day the two-seater General Dynamics F-16D Barak as a strike fighter jet.

 110 Squadron "Knights Of The North" – closed

-The 110 Squadron "Knights Of The North" existed from 1953 to 2017 (from 1957 at Ramat David) and flew the De Havilland Mosquito (at Hatzor), S.O.
-4050 Vautour IIA/B, Gloster Meteor F.8, A-4H/N Skyhawk Ayit, F-16A/B Netz, F-16C/D Barak and – together with 117 Squadron – took part in the destruction of the Iraqi nuclear reactor in 1981.
+The 110 Squadron "Knights Of The North" was established at Hatzor Airbase in 1953 and relocated to Ramat David in 1957.
+It flew the De Havilland Mosquito at Chazor, and subsequently the following types at Ramat David: S.O.
+4050 Vautour IIA/B, Gloster Meteor F.8, Douglas A-4H/N Skyhawk Ayit, General Dynamics F-16A/B Netz, F-16C/D Barak and – together with 117 Squadron – took part in the destruction of the Iraqi nuclear reactor in 1981.
+It was finally shut down in 2017.